craigbuckler/livelocalhost/README.md

 ## Changes

+### 1.2.0, 7 June 2025

+* disable live reloading when `--reloadservice` does not start with `/`
+* disable live reloading when the app does not have permission to watch files
+* help and README updates

+### 1.1.1, 5 June 2025

+* minor logging updates

 ### 1.1.0, 3 June 2025

 * new `accessLog` option
+* uses [ConCol](https://www.npmjs.com/package/concol) for prettier console logging
-* improved CLI argument parsing, logging, help, and README
+* improved CLI argument parsing, help, and README

 ### 1.0.3, 14 May 2025